rspace-os/rspace-docker/extras/openid-connect.md

-# OpenID Conenct SSO for RSpace on Docker
+# OpenID Connect SSO for RSpace on Docker

 **This requires RSpace 2.4.0 or higher to work**